inclusive-design/adaptive-palette/demos/Ollama Chat Service/README.md

 There are two ways to make requests of the Ollama service.
 The demo uses the browsers' built-in `fetch()` function.
-The other method is to use the Ollama client library, discussed briefly in the section following the next section.
+The other method is to use the Ollama client library.
+These are discussed in the next two sections.

 ### Chat using `fetch()`